You are about to finish school or have already received your certificate? You want to actively craft your own future?

 Is that difficult?
 “It is certainly not easy“, says Alexander Weiss, Managing Director for personnel and communication.
 “But in the year 1989 we have developed a mission statement together with our employees, describing our values and our behaviour towards each other.
 That makes it much easier“!

 The family-owned company in Baden-Württemberg definitely does something correctly.
-For the sixth time in a row, LEONHARD WEISS has been ranked as one of the top 3 employers in the construction industry.
-In the overall ranking, the company with its headquarters in Göppingen/Satteldorf ranks 48th across all industries in Germany in 2019.
+Since 2014 LEONHARD WEISS has been ranked as one of the TOP-employers in the construction industry.
+In the overall ranking, the company with its headquarters in Göppingen/Satteldorf ranks under the top 50 across all industries in Germany in 2020.

 On 27th February 2014 the Chamber of Industry and Commerce Heilbronn-Franken awarded LEONHARD WEISS the title “Dualis awarded apprenticing company“ for the first time.
 Dualis aims at improving the quality of the apprenticeships in companies in the region Heilbronn-Franken.
 This is put into practice by self-assessment, consulting and certification.
 The catalogue of Dualis criteria is the basis of this evaluation and improvement.